Here's what we saw Saturday night from the Dunham Jazz Dancers and Dance Ensemble...

 Bluegrass and Irish fiddle tunes, Appalachian folk songs, contra and square dances: they all have their roots in the Celtic music brought over by Scots-Irish immigrants.
 We’ll explore the music and dance of the Celts home countries (Ireland, Scotland and France) as well as what they morphed into once they came here.
 We’ll jam in a big group and also split into smaller combos of matched abilities.
 This is a class for interested musicians/dancers of ANY level; if you don’t already play an instrument, you can start on Irish penny whistle and/or bodhran (frame drum)—both will be provided for a low cost.

 Dance Ensemble offers experienced dancers the opportunity to be part of a community of dedicated dancers.
-We will choreograph new dances, adding to our company repertoire for performances in the Winter and Spring Dance Concerts, as well as “on tour” at local venues.
-Although offered as an evening activity, rehearsals are held on Wednesday, from 1:30-4:30.
-Please note that we may also work for two blocks during the Fall Project Week.
-Dancers should be in Level 3 dance classes or receive permission from the instructors.
-Full-year commitment required.
+We will choreograph new dances, adding to our company repertoire for performances in the fall and spring Dance Concerts, as well as “on tour” at local venues.

 Using Ableton Live software, students will explore MIDI composition/editing techniques, live sound processing, sampling, loop-based music production, and a wide array of other musical possibilities.
 By looking at current artists working within different genres, and also at one another’s work, students will learn specific skills and adapt them to their own projects.
 Each student will work towards an album of songs, and will be encouraged to share their project on an online-music platform such as bandcamp, soundcloud, or myspace.
 Throughout the course, each student will experiment with adapting cultural/ musical ideas onto a computer, and developing a specific musical vision/ style/persona/genre.

-The Jazz Combo allows students to continue their exploration of the jazz idiom and hone their musicianship while advancing their theory and performing skills.
-More in-depth concepts of jazz performance are addressed in combo, including reading and interpreting a lead sheet, improvising over various musical forms and in different jazz styles, and constructing group arrangements.
-The combo performs throughout the term for various school functions as well as an occasional opportunity to play outside of campus.
-At least an intermediate skill on an instrument and successful completion of the Jazz Basics course are preferred, though these prerequisites may be waived at the discretion of the instructor.
-Full-year commitment preferred.
+In Jazz II, students continue their exploration of the jazz idiom and hone their musicianship while advancing their theory and performance skills.
+More complex concepts of jazz theory are covered in depth, including reading and interpreting a lead sheet, improvising in various musical forms and styles, as well as constructing group arrangements.
+Jazz II performs 49 frequently throughout the year.
+At least intermediate skills on an instrument or permission of the instructor are required.
+Placement in Jazz I or II is by audition.
+Full-year commitment.
+Close

 Salsa, Marengue, Cumbia and more!
 No experience necessary, just a willingness to try and a desire to have fun, fun, fun!